Skip to contents

 2. The output must be a list containing at least one elements:

-• scRNA_data (required): A Seurat object with meta.data modified
+• scRNA_data (required): A Seurat object with meta.data modified,

 • Other elements are optional.
+Necessary intermediate data can be returned.

 To facilitate format validation, we provide a function ValidateScreenFunc to check the above requirements.
 The validation output resembles that of rcmdcheck; please ensure there are no errors or warnings, and as few notes as possible.